Williams leads Lions to 3rd straight win, 31-18 over Giants

+”Everything that we said we had to do and needed to do to beat this team, we did that for almost all of the game,” Campbell said. ”There were a couple of spots in there.
+These guys are playing their (butts) off and they’re starting to figure out a way to win.”

+The Lions (4-6) now already have one more victory than they did last season, when they went 3-13-1.

-Williams ran for a 4-yard TD and two 1-yard scores and the Lions’ much-maligned run defense shut down NFL leading rusher Saquon Barkley and forced three turnovers on a cold, blustery afternoon at MetLife Stadium.
+Williams ran for a 4-yard TD and two 1-yard scores, the much-maligned run defense shut down NFL leading rusher Saquon Barkley and forced three turnovers on a cold, blustery afternoon at MetLife Stadium.

 Defensive end Aidan Hutchinson, the No. 2 overall pick in the draft in April, intercepted a pass and recovered a fumble to help set up 14 points.
 Jared Goff and the Lions’ offense didn’t have a turnover for the second straight game.

+”It just wasn’t good enough today,” Daboll said. ”Again, it’s hard to overcome three turnovers.”

-Michael Badgley added a 24-yard field goal for Detroit (4-6), which until last week had not won a road game under second-year coach Dan Campbell.
+Michael Badgley added a 24-yard field goal for Detroit (4-6), which until beating Chicago 31-30 last week had not won a road game under Campbell.

 The mistake-prone Giants (7-3) got 3-yard touchdown runs by Daniel Jones and Matt Breida.
 Jones also threw a meaningless late TD to Richie James but also was intercepted twice, his first picks since Week 3.